-Pedro Costa delivers another challenging immersion in Lisbon slum life in numbing, nearly three-hour fusion of docu and dramatic essay that will hold the Portuguese director’s coterie of fans in rapt attention while proving a colossal bore to everyone else.
-Film's accessibility is limited strictly to festivals and select Euro arthouses.
+Pedro Costa delivers another challenging immersion in Lisbon slum life in “Colossal Youth,” a numbing, nearly three-hour fusion of documentary and dramatic essay that will hold the Portuguese director’s coterie of fans in rapt attention while proving a colossal bore to everyone else.
+Far-reaching study of poverty, loneliness and hope amid suffering is weighed down by its soporific structure, deliberately indolent pacing and endlessly attenuated conversations among a clutch of ill-defined personalities, limiting the film’s accessibility strictly to festivals and select Euro arthouses.

 Per the press materials, Fontainhas, the Cape Verdean-populated Lisbon district previously explored in Costa’s “Bones” (1997) and “In Vanda’s Room” (2000), has since been leveled, forcing some 9,000 inhabitants to relocate to the northern neighborhood of Casal Boba.
 One of the transplants is a 75-year-old man named Ventura, whom Costa first met during the filming of “Bones,” and who is the closest thing “Colossal Youth” has to a point of entry.

 The 15-month shoot and 320 hours of amassed footage resulted in a lightly fictionalized treatment of Ventura’s life, drawing upon real-life details (such as an accident he suffered while working in Lisbon) to create what could generously be referred to as a story of sorts.

 Pic kicks off with Ventura’s wife, Clotilde, chucking random household objects out their window before declaring she wants to return to Cape Verde and abruptly leaving her husband.